BaseAdresseNationale/id-fix/README.md

 ## ID-FIX

 [Read the french version LISEZ-MOI.md](LISEZ-MOI.md)

 ## Description
-Id-fix API is a service that receives BAL format data, handles it and send it to the BAN plateforme.
+Id-fix api is a service that receives bal format data, handles it and send it to the ban-plateforme.
-Depending on whether the 'commune' is using the BAN-ID or not, Id-fix will send the data to the legacy API or use the BAN-ID API.
-In the second case, Id-fix will detect the data to create, to modify and to delete.
-It will also format it to the correct structure to use BAN-ID API.
+Depending on whether the district is using the ban-id or not, id-fix will send the data to the ban-plateforme legacy api or use the ban-plateforme ban-id api.
+In the second case, id-fix will detect the data to create, to modify and to delete.
+It will also format it to the correct structure to use ban-id api.

 ## Installation

-Choose from a docker or a local installation :
+Choose from a Docker or a local installation :

 ### Docker